Sound Recordist Teams

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are experienced working with international productions filming in Peru.
-They're comfortable with varied workflows, international crew integration, and can communicate in English as well as Peruvian.
+Our sound teams are skilled at working with global shoots filming in Peru.
+They handle different workflows, blend well with global crews, and can speak English as well as Peruvian Spanish.

 Related Services